happner/benchmarket/README.md

 Slapped Together In A Hurry

+NB: No Organisations, repositories and users tables need reference to such a thing to support multiple organisations

 ## Register

 To get api_key (for use in tests) and set username and password (for viewing data)